 Arbing relies on this covering-all-the-bases approach to guarantee a profit, if all goes to plan with the bet-placing itself, without relying on a particular outcome.
 As the bettor has bets both for and against a specific outcome, and a calculation has been made to ensure a profit either way, arbers place their bets and then wait for them to settle – without even needing to check the result of what they have bet on if they are disinclined to do so.

 Is it really possible to lock in a profit with arbing?
 Yes; there is no denying the fact that arbing does work, as it simply seeks to capitalise on a difference in back and lay odds between bookmakers and exchanges.
+Plus a good arbitrage strategy for betting can be used for cricket, volleyball, football or any other sport.
 Here’s a look at how the calculation works in practice:

 Arbing is often to subject to a number of misconceptions and misunderstandings, so here are a few essential facts about the process and how it works: